Editorial · Safety & Workforce

 Industry Cases

-Running Safety Training for Foreign Workers in Construction — 5 Frontline Walls and How to Get Over Them
+Safety Training for Foreign Workers on Japanese Construction Sites — 5 Frontline Walls and How to Get Over Them

-A practical breakdown — for site managers and prime contractor staff — of the 5 walls you hit when running safety training for foreign workers on Japanese construction sites (language, culture, schedule time, prime/subcontractor responsibility split, records), plus the multilingual approach to clear each.
-Includes the relevant ISHA and prime contractor responsibility articles.
+A practical breakdown — for site managers and prime contractor staff at construction companies operating in Japan — of the 5 walls you hit when running safety training for foreign workers on Japanese construction sites (language, culture, schedule, prime/subcontractor responsibility split under Japanese labor law, records).
+Includes the relevant Japanese Industrial Safety and Health Act articles.

 Law & Compliance